mayeenulislam/git-tutorial/README.md

 git pull                                # get and merge all the server changes

-git show HEAD               			# see the HEAD commit git checkout HEAD filename  			# restore the file to the last commit git reset HEAD filename     			# unstage that file from the staging area git reset 5d69206           			# rewind to the specified SHA commit *(first 7 chars. of the 40 char SHA code)*
+git show HEAD               			# see the HEAD commit git checkout HEAD <file>  				# restore the file to the last commit git reset HEAD <file>     				# unstage that file from the staging area git reset 5d69206           			# rewind to the specified SHA commit *(first 7 chars. of the 40 char SHA code)*
 ```